Keysight/ixloadve/README.md

 ### 🔧 Configurations

-This folder contains several IxNetwork VE .bpt configurations that can be used on their respective instance sizes.
+This folder contains several IxLoad VE .rxf configurations that can be used on their respective instance sizes.
 We have 4 different folders:
 - C2-STANDARD-4
 - C2-STANDARD-8